ZinhleMM/waste-flow-optimisation-prototype/README.md

 **Issue**: Slow performance with large datasets **Solution**: Reduce optimization iterations or filter data by date range

-### Contact Information
-For technical support or feature requests, please create an issue in the project repository.

----

-**Built with ❤️ for sustainable waste management and environmental optimization**
+**Built with reverence for sustainable waste management and environmental optimization**